RebecaGonz/Resort-app/README.md

 # Resort-app
 Page for hotel booking
-members: Retchiele , Niharika, Rebeca
+members:Michael ,Retchiele , Niharika, Rebeca

+Page for book a room from an hotel
+USER REGISTRATION
+Chat with custome service.